How to Produce a 2-Page Resume (With Step-by-Step Guide)

 1. Prioritise good formatting

 Good formatting is essential for an effective resume.
 Ensure that all borders are consistent and an inch wide.
-Consider using a font such as Arial, Times New Roman, Helvetica or Calibri in size 11 to 12 as these tend to be the professional industry standard across many businesses.
+Consider using a font such as Arial, Times New Roman, Helvetica or Calibri in sizes 11 to 12 as these tend to be the professional industry standard across many businesses.
 Try to use the same font throughout to maintain consistency.
 You can also use bullet points when constructing a skills list to improve readability.

 2. Include contact information in the headers